seocamo/depjector/README.md

 ```

 ###index dependency
-you can use indexPath, indexDependencies, indexDependency to add dependencies to the store, then use one of the get methods to get them back out.
+you can use addByPath, addDependencies, addDependency to add dependencies to the store, then use one of the get methods to get them back out.
 all the index methods is returning promises

 indexPath is use for index all in a folder, it take a path(string) as parameter